madeofpendletonwool/PinePods/completed_todos.md

 This is the list of previous todos that are now completed

+Next edition

+- [] Added option to podcast pages to allow for downloading every episode
+- [] Added Postgresql support
+- [] Enhanced downloads page to better display podcasts.
+This improves archival experience
+- [] Added Better Download support to the client versions.

 Version 0.6.3

 - [x] Fix appearance and layout of podcasts on podcast screen or on searching pages.
 (Also added additional see more type dropdowns for descriptions to make them fit better.)